-Some useful tips on how to prepare and export models.
+Some useful tips on how to create the best AR experiences in ARki!

 If your model exceeds our file size limit, you will be interested to know some of the steps you can perform to radically alter your model size, without loosing wanted detail and geometries.
 In this tutorial I will go through some of the techniques possible to optimise architectural models, so that they are below the required polygon count and file size.

 1.)
 Create Geometry with Minimal Polygons - "Low Poly Modelling."

 Most 3d softwares have the option to determine the number of polygons for geometry such as cylinders, pipes, extruded splines etc. This is a really important feature that can reduce millions of polygons from your model without loosing any visible detail.
 If your model is already created, there are many ways in which you can change the setting of certain elements without having to re-model the entire building.
 Pay particular attention to the number of segments along edges, such as curved corners, and smoothing settings.
 By simply reducing the number of segments for each building component, and paying close attention to the number of faces/polygons used in every component, it becomes easy to manage polygon counts for best AR performance.

 Additional Reading for low-poly modelling practices:

 Revit: Reducing Triangle Count